agjell/sol-tutorials/staking-on-solana.md

 ```bash
 solana stake-account <STAKE_ACCOUNT_PUBKEY>
 ```
 There is a "warmup"-period for activating stake.
-It's not clear how long that period is (cf. [docs](https://docs.solana.com/implemented-proposals/staking-rewards#stake-warmup-cooldown-withdrawal)), but in my limited experience it has been a few days or so.
+It's not clear how long that period is (cf. [docs](https://docs.solana.com/implemented-proposals/staking-rewards#stake-warmup-cooldown-withdrawal)), but in my limited experience it takes a few days.

 ## Deactivate stake

 At some point I may want to deactivate the stake.
-Either because I want to delegate it to another validator, or because I want to withdraw it back to my wallet.
+Either because I want to delegate it to another validator, or because I want to withdraw the funds to my wallet.
 I do it by running:
 ```bash
 solana deactivate-stake \
   --fee-payer ~/staker-wallet-keypair.json \
   --stake-authority ~/staker-wallet-keypair.json \
   <STAKE_ACCOUNT_PUBKEY>
 ```
-Just like there is a warmup period to activate stake, there is a "cooldown" period to deactivate stake.
-That means I'll have to wait to redelegate or withdraw my stake until they are released.
+Just like there is a "warmup" period to activate stake, there is a "cooldown" period to deactivate stake.
+That means I'll have to wait to redelegate or withdraw my stake until the funds are released.

 ## Withdraw stake